Austrian National Library on Unsplash

 Underneath the Archers is a book by an ecological farmer (who wrote over 600 episodes) asks if new stories of floods, GM crops and loss of family farms could help influence a return from industrial agriculture, back to nature-friendly farming?

-One of the actors on the programme, is also the man who says ‘Mind the Gap’ on the London Underground.
+One of the actors on The Archers, is the man who says ‘Mind the Gap’ on the London Underground.